waltertschwe/alix-agent-demo/README.md

   Coordinates classification and validation steps.

 - **`ClassificationAgent`**
-  Determines the document category based on its content.
+  Uses a local Mistral model (`mistral-7b-instruct`) via `llama-cpp` to determine document category.

 - **`ComplianceAgent`**
-  Validates the content based on predefined business rules for that category.
+  Uses the same Mistral model to validate content based on the assigned category.
+    - Prompts the model with predefined rules per category
+    - Interprets the result into structured JSON:
+    ```json
+    {
+        "valid": true,
+        "reason": "Valid"
+    }

-## 🧪 Example
+## 🧪 Run Application
   Requires python3.11+

   Running the application: